Despite Struggles, Rajon Rondo Remains Optimistic About Lakers’ Playoff Chances, ‘We’ve Got LeBron’

 — Silver Screen & Roll (@LakersSBN) January 25, 2019

 Despite having LeBron James, the Lakers aren’t expected to sit back and relax before the February NBA trade deadlines.
-Bill Oram of The Athletic revealed that the Lakers are currently exploring two types of deal.
+Bill Oram of The Athletic revealed that the Lakers are currently exploring two types of deals.
 First is a trade that will solidify the team’s roster and increase its chances of making the playoffs this season.
 And the second is a trade that lands a second superstar to team up with James.

 Since the 2018 NBA offseason, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka have revealed their plan to add another superstar either via trade or free agency.
-As Oram noted, the Lakers are willing to part ways with the likes of Brandon Ingram, Lonzo Ball, and Kyle Kuzma if they will be acquiring a legitimate NBA superstar.
+As Oram noted, the Lakers are willing to part ways with the likes of Brandon Ingram, Lonzo Ball, and Kyle Kuzma if they could acquire a legitimate NBA superstar.

-In the past months, All-Star center/power forward Anthony Davis is emerging on the top of the list of the Lakers’ potential trade targets, but the New Orleans Pelicans have already made it clear that they have no intention of moving their lone superstar before the February NBA trade deadline.
+In the past months, All-Star center/power forward Anthony Davis has emerged as the top Lakers’ potential trade target, but the New Orleans Pelicans have already made it clear that they have no intention of moving their lone superstar before the February NBA trade deadline.
 The Lakers are also reportedly open to trading some of their expiring contracts, including Kentavious Caldwell-Pope, Lance Stephenson, and Michael Beasley.